summer school

 BANKING, FINANCE AND INSURANCE

-This summer school aims to give an overview and an introduction to the latest developments in this field of actuarial modelling.
+This summer school aims to give an overview and an introduction to the latest developments in this field of actuarial modeling.

 Objectives